vivekvashisht04/NetMazeExplorer/README.md

 - **Resource Management:** Efficient management and deployment of Azure resources with a focus on security and performance.

 ## Repository Contents
-- **Manual:** A detailed manual documenting each step of the project, including configurations, testing procedures, screenshots and troubleshooting tips.
+- **Manual:** A detailed manual of 180 Pages documenting each step of the project, including configurations, testing procedures, screenshots and troubleshooting tips.
 - **Screenshots:** Visual documentation of key stages and configurations throughout the project, providing a visual guide and reference.
 - **Source Code:** All the source code used in this project, including Powershell Scripts, Commands used for Data Transfer etc. organized in the `Source_Code` folder.